 Abstract

 Worldwide declines in amphibian populations and diversity have prompted investigations into the ecological roles of amphibian species and the consequences of their declines and local extinctions.
-In the Sierra Nevada of California, mountain yellow-legged frogs (Rana muscosa and Rana sierrae) have declined in abundance and have been locally extirpated from most of their historic range in large part due to disease caused by the amphibian chytrid fungus (Batrachochytrium dendrobatidis), yet their impacts on other species remain largely unquantified.
-We performed two experiments to quantify grazing impacts of mountain yellow-legged frog tadpole and potentially competing mayfly nymphs (Callibaetis ferrugineus and Ameletus edmundsi) on algal communities.
-In the first field enclosure experiment in two remote high-elevation lakes, algal abundance declined with increasing mayfly abundance, but was unaffected by tadpole abundance.
-To test the effects of consumers on algal abundance independent of within-lake variability, we performed a separate mesocosm experiment, in which tadpoles and mayflies were absent or present at high densities in a factorial design.
-In this experiment, tadpoles reduced algal abundance by half.
+In the Sierra Nevada of California, mountain yellow-legged frogs (Rana muscosa and Rana sierrae) have declined and have been locally extirpated from most of their historic range in large part due to disease caused by the amphibian chytrid fungus (Batrachochytrium dendrobatidis), yet their impacts on other species remain largely unquantified.
+We performed two experiments to quantify grazing impacts of mountain yellow-legged frog tadpoles and potentially competing mayfly nymphs (Callibaetis ferrugineus and Ameletus edmundsi) on algal communities.
+In a field enclosure experiment in two remote high-elevation lakes, algal abundance declined with increasing mayfly abundance, but was unaffected by tadpole abundance.
+In a factorial-designed mesocosm experiment, in which tadpoles and mayflies were absent or present at high densities, tadpoles reduced algal abundance by half.
 Mayflies alone did not reduce algal abundance, but reduced algal abundance in the presence of tadpoles.
-Overall, our results suggest that the decline of mountain yellow-legged frog tadpoles potentially allows benthic producers to reach higher abundance, and that tadpole declines – such as those following outbreaks of Batrachochytrium dendrobatidis - have the potential to alter lake communities.
-However, we suggest that at whole lake scale, it is likely that the top-down effect of tadpole grazing on producer abundance is obscured by variability driven by bottom-up abiotic processes.
+Our results suggest that the decline of mountain yellow-legged frog tadpoles may allow benthic producers to reach higher abundance, and that tadpole declines—such as those following outbreaks of Batrachochytrium dendrobatidis—have the potential to alter lake communities.
+At the whole-lake scale, however, the top-down effect of tadpole grazing on producer abundance is likely obscured by variability driven by bottom-up abiotic processes.

 Keywords: Ameletus spp., amphibian declines, Callibaetis ferrugineus, Rana muscosa, Rana sierrae, Sierra Nevada, alpine lakes, grazers, consequences of extinction